jashort/clexpg/README.md

 to ~/.clexp/data.csv.

-`--ignore <category1,category2...>` Ignores anything with the listed categories for reporting (totals, summary, etc.) Only applies if `-c` isn't used to include specific categories.
+`--ignore <category1,category2...>` Ignores anything with the listed categories for reporting (totals, summary, detail, etc.) Only applies if `-c` isn't used to include specific categories. `search` and `list` will still include all categories